 - pregnant or planning to become pregnant.
-Prolonged use of tramadol hydrochloride extended-release tablets during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
-Not recommended: it may harm your baby. - living in a household where there are small children or someone who has abused street or prescription drugs. - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
-Taking tramadol hydrochloride extended-release tablets with certain other medicines can cause serious side effects that could lead to death.
+Use of tramadol hydrochloride extended-release tablets for an extended period of time during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
+Not recommended; it may harm your baby. living in a household where there are small children or someone who has abused street or prescription drugs if you feel more sensitive to pain, or if you have new pain after taking tramadol hydrochloride extended-release tablets.